nwnxee/unified/Plugins/DotNET/Readme.md

 If you do not want to handle this script, and let the regular nwscript do it (e.g. for `nw_`,`x0_` and `x2_` scripts), you should just return `-1` or `SCRIPT_NOT_HANDLED`.
 Otherwise, it's up to you to dispatch however you want, and return `>=0`.
 The return value is used in case of `StartingConditional` scripts.

 `oidSelf` is the handle of the object running the script.
-You can also access this object with `Internal.OBJECT_SELF`.
+You can also access this object with `NWScript.OBJECT_SELF`.

 @note A large switch (or if/else/if) statement to account for all scripts will get real unwieldy real fast, so you should set up some way to dispatch to the correct function based on a script.
 Some options are: